 I was born in Raleigh, North Carolina, and moved to Lawrenceville, Virginia, when I was five years old.
 I was raised in a Christian home and exposed to gospel preaching from an early age.
 At the age of eight, I accepted Christ as my personal savior and was baptized by immersion.
 I attended the University of Virginia from 1983–1987 and graduated with a Bachelors’ of Arts Degree in Chemistry.
 I then attended the Medical College of Virginia from 1987–1992 and graduated with a Doctor of Medicine Degree in 1992.
 I met my wife Jackie, a Registered Nurse, in 1990, and we married in 1992.
 My wife and I have three children.
 My wife Jackie currently works as a remote RN Clinical Analyst.
-Our daughter, Carla: Graduated from Pensacola Christian College May 10th 2019 with Bachelors of Science Degree and will be working as a RN locally.
-Our son Paul: Will be a Junior this year at Liberty University majoring in Sports Management and our youngest son David: Is a Certified EMT and working in Staunton, VA..
+Our daughter, Carla Sandy: Graduated from Pensacola Christian College in 2019 with Bachelors of Science Degree.
+She works as a Registered Nurse in Winchester where she and her husband Corey reside.
+Our son Paul: is a senior at Liberty University pursuing a Bachelor's Degree in Sports Management.
+Our youngest son David: Is a Certified EMT and is in Tempe, Arizona pursuing a degree in Audio Engineering.
 I was a family practice physician at Rockingham Family Physicians in Harrisonburg, Virginia from 1995–2010.